ImperialCollegeLondon/pyrealm/docs/source/pmodel/memory_effect.md

 # Estimating slow photosynthetic responses in the P Model

 Rather than being able to instantaneously adopt optimal values, three key photosynthetic
-$\xi$, $J_{max25}$ and $V_{cmax25}$  acclimate slowly towards those values.
+$\xi$, $J_{max25}$ and $V_{cmax25}$  acclimate slowly towards daily optimal values.
 The modelling approach to representing slow responses within the P Model, following {cite}`mengoli:2022a`, has three components:

-* The identification of a daily acclimation window within a set of subdaily observations that defines the optimal target values for acclimation.
-This will typically be the daily set of conditions that maximise productivity - the environmental conditions that coincide with peak sunlight.
+* The identification of a daily acclimation window within a set of subdaily observations that defines the optimal daily values for acclimation.
+This will typically be the set of conditions that maximise daily productivity - the environmental conditions that coincide with peak sunlight.

 * The definition of a **memory effect** process that imposes a lagged response on